nt-hellofresh/FlexiRoute/README.md

 # FlexiRoute

-FlexiRoute is a Golang library designed to provide developers with the flexibility when choosing or switching underlying web frameworks for their projects.
+FlexiRoute is a library designed to provide developers with the flexibility when choosing or switching underlying web frameworks for their projects.
 This library simplifies the process of swapping out web frameworks without the need to alter the implementation of routes, handler signatures, middleware registration, and more.

 ## Features

-- **Framework Agnostic**: FlexiRoute allows you to choose the web framework that suits your project's needs (currently only [chi](https://github.com/go-chi/chi) and native http supported).
+- **Framework Agnostic**: FlexiRoute allows you to choose the web framework that suits your project's needs of minimal features (currently only [chi](https://github.com/go-chi/chi) and the standard http library are supported).

 - **Route Abstraction**: With FlexiRoute, you can define your routes and handlers using a consistent and framework-agnostic approach.